mojaloop/mojaloop-specification/.github/ISSUE_TEMPLATE/change-request.md

 about: This template can be used for making Change Requests
 title: 'Change Request: <Change Request Title>'
 labels: Change Proposal
-assignees: ehenrka, elnyry, hill-chen-hw, jmssebunnya, matthewbohan, MichaelJBRichards, Mutashobya, ritviksinha, rjpwip
+assignees: ehenrka, elnyry-sam-k, MichaelJBRichards, mdebarros, lewisdaly

 ---